MattJmt/Autonomous-Maze-Navigating-Robot/README.md

 The main code is present in main.c

 It initialises the color click, serial and DC motor functions.
 It starts by calibrating both the ambient light and the colour of a white card.
 It then moves forward until it detects a wall, at which points it pulls the assigned instruction from the 'colorDetect' function.
-The 'turn_histroy[index] array stores the previous movement.
-The amount of times it loops through the 'forward' function in-between movements is counted by the counter_history[index] array.
+The 'turn_history[index]' array stores the previous movement.
+The amount of times it loops through the 'forward' function in-between movements is counted by the 'counter_history[index]' array.
 In the case where no colour card is detected for 20 seconds, the 'return_home' function is triggered.

 ```
 ambientCal(&ambientRGBVal);         // calibrate ambient light on startup